tjeyy/database_benchmarks/README.md

 # Execute experiments.
 You can limit execution to a NUMA node by calling
 # `numactl -N <node ID> -m <node_id> <command>`.
 Alternatively, call
 # `numactl -N <node ID> -m <node_id> bash` once (and substitute bash by whatever shell you use).
 # 1. Different optimizations, with and without schema constraints.
-This will take some hpurs.
+This will take some hours.
 FORCE_CLEAN=false ../scripts/benchmark_single_optimizations.sh HEAD
 # 2. Combined optimizations for different scale factors.
 Running this will take multiple days.
 FORCE_CLEAN=false ../scripts/benchmark_compare_plugin_sf.sh HEAD